 In addition to Dudjom Rinpoche, his main teachers were Chatral Rinpoche, Lama Sherab Dorje Rinpoche, and Dungse Thinley Norbu Rinpoche.
 Rinpoche left Tibet by foot with his family in 1960.
 He lived in Orissa, India and Kathmandu, Nepal before coming to America in 1984 for health reasons.
 While in America, Dudjom Rinpoche asked Lama Tharchin Rinpoche to turn the third wheel of Dharma, the teachings of Vajrayana Buddhism.

-As a householder with two sons, Rinpoche has a wonderfully kind and wise approach to working with Western students.
-His gentleness and jewel-like qualities embody a living expression of the wisdom and compassion of the Buddhadharma.
-He is so rare and precious, not only because of his great realization, but also for his vast knowledge of Tibetan ritual arts, music, and dance, as well as the philosophical basis of the Vajrayana teachings.
+As a householder with two sons, Rinpoche had a wonderfully kind and wise approach to working with Western students.
+His gentleness and jewel-like qualities embodied a living expression of the wisdom and compassion of the Buddhadharma.
+He was so rare and precious, not only because of his great realization, but also for his vast knowledge of Tibetan ritual arts, music, and dance, as well as the philosophical basis of the Vajrayana teachings.

 Lama Tharchin Rinpoche passed into Parinirvana on July 22nd, 2013.

 Orgyen Chowang Rinpoche is a meditation master in the Nyingma lineage of the Buddhist tradition.
 He began his studies at the age of fourteen at Larung Gar in Serta, eastern Tibet, with his teacher, the great Jigmed Phuntsok Rinpoche, who is widely acknowledged as one of the greatest Dzogchen masters of the twentieth century.